Libensemble/libensemble/docs/papers/joss/paper.md

 libEnsemble takes the philosophy of minimizing required dependencies while supporting various back-end mechanisms when needed.
-In constrast to other packages that cover only a subset of such a workflow, libEnsemble is a complete toolkit that includes generator-in-the-loop and backend mechanisms.
+In contrast to other packages that cover only a subset of such a workflow, libEnsemble is a complete toolkit that includes generator-in-the-loop and backend mechanisms.